akhil0001/simple-state-machine/README.md

 ## Installation

 ## Quick galnce
 - A simplest state machine can be a "Light<>Dark" Mode toggling.
-On click of button is toggle from light to dark or dark to light mode.
+On click of button is toggle from `light` to `dark` or vice versa.
 - State diagram looks something like this for it: ![toggle-sm](./docs/assets/toggle-sm.png)
-- Now code for this using this library like this
+- Now code for this machine using this library looks like this
    ```js
       import {createState, createEvents, createContext, MachineConfig} from 'simple-state-machine'